 Career Possibilities With a Masters in Social Work

 Social work is a very rewarding field that allows you to help improve the lives of others.
 And while you can find jobs with a bachelor’s degree, most advanced positions in the field require you to have a master’s degree.
 In the United States, it takes two years in a master’s degree educational program plus 900 hours of fieldwork to complete a masters in social work.
-While earning this type of degree takes time, after you do, you’ll be eligible for a number of great jobs in the social work field and will have the opportunity to work in a number of rewarding positions.
-Let’s take a look at some of your career possibilities with a master’s degree in social work.
+Let’s take a look at some career possibilities within social work.

 Social Work Specialties

 At the master’s degree level, many students opt to specialize in one area of social work.
 Some colleges offer tracks, tailored for people to pursue a specific specialization, but even if your school only has a general social work program, you can take classes and pursue an internship in the specialty that most interests you.
 Some of the most common specialties include: